Eyongkevin/remind-me-app/docs/Planning.md

         - `Today's date` is default
     - active/desable state
         - `active` is default

+**Later**
+If the number of reminders grows, then it won't be ideal to list everything on the app.
+We can maybe
+- use pagination or
+- a button to load more or
+- as we scroll down, more is loaded.

 #### Reminder Item
 Each reminder item should have the following: